ckottke/ncfthesis/README.md

 * `\maketitle` Required.
 Sets title page.
 * `\begin{dedication}` and `\end{dedication}` Optional.
 Should come directly after title page if used.
 * `\begin{acknowledgements}` and `\end{acknowledgements}` Optional.
 Should come after dedication and before abstract if used.
+* `\tableofcontents` Optional.
+Generates table of contents.
+If used, it should come after the dedication/acknowledgements and before the abstract.
 * `\begin{abstract}` and `\end{abstract}` Required.
 The abstract page also has the signature lines for your sponsor(s).
-* `\tableofcontents` Optional.
-Generates table of contents.
-If used, it should come at the end of the front matter.
 * `\mainmatter` Resets page numbering to arabic after all the front matter.